TickTeam/guide-tt/README.md

 |Chapter 8| Smart Date Parsing  |

 Feel free to contact us if you have any further questions that are not mentioned here.
-You may also create a discussion thread at TickTick [Help Center](https://help.ticktick.com/forum) or email us directly [support@ticktick.com](mailto:support@ticktick.com).
+You may also create a discussion thread at TickTick [Help Center](https://help.ticktick.com/forum) or email us directly at [support@ticktick.com](mailto:support@ticktick.com).

 <br />